top of page

 Emmy and Peabody Award-winning documentarian Peter Jones and producer John Manulis, together with filmmaker classmates David Rosemont and Scott Shepherd, launched this project after our high school class began connecting on Zoom in the early, lonely days of the pandemic.

-Additional classmates stepped up to support the project and with early "angel" funding for production, archival research, and editing.
+Additional classmates stepped up to support the project with early "angel" funding for production, archival research, and editing.

 Acclaimed film professionals, editor David Jakubovic, composer Earl Rose, and publicist Amy Grey, committed themselves to the project.